isabella232/Specs-18/MainenanceProcess/index.md

 What we really want is the ability to access deployment-scoped variables.
 It doesn't make much sense to talk about purely project variables since they really only have meaning _during_ a deployment; Think about variables that use environment or output variables.

 Instead what might solve this is providing a new variable type called `Deployment`.
 This could be defined in-place to use `latest` or `previous` or left empty to be provided later.
-When defining a schedule or running on demand and the field is empty, then
+The consuming process, in this case the Maintenance Task, could then use dot-notation to access values generated as part of that deployment.
+This feature would also be a great addition to standard projects as well.

+E.g.
+A user defines a variable in the Maintenance Task variables grid called `LastDeployAcmeWebApp`.
+When setting the variable they select it's type as `Deployment` and are prompted to select a project.
+They select the `AcmeWebApp` project and are then prompted with input to select a specific, previous specific deployment or the option for `latest` or `previous`.
+The user selects `latest`.
+When the maintenance task runs it retrieves the _latest_ deployment for that project in the same context as the currently executing maintenance task (environment/tenant).
+This may be the full variable manifest or it may just be the variables the user has explicitly opted to retrieve via the `set-OctopusVarible` cmdlet.
+The variables are now available via standard octostache dot-notation so that the task can access `#{LastDeploymentAcmeWebApp.DeployedUrl}` endpoint which tends to change between deployments.

 ## Vision Fit ##
 ### Octopus as Enterprise ###